-You may hear the sound of a cat sneeze from time to time, and wonder why that is.
+You may hear the sound of a cat sneezing from time to time, and wonder why that is.
 Cats do sneeze like humans, but often, if they’re sneezing a lot, that means something is wrong.
-However, it’s not always the case, and here, you’ll learn the answer to the question of why does my cat sneeze.
+However, it’s not always the case, and here, you’ll learn the answer to the question of why my cat sneezes.

 Just a Tickle

 Just like with humans, sometimes if there is a tickle or a bit of dust, this can be cause for a sneeze.
 If you’ve ever seen the cartoon of the cat that sneezes when they smell a little pepper or have seen cats sneeze after sniffing something, this is mostly just them having a small irritant, and then they sneeze.
 So, you shouldn’t worry.

 However, there might be times when your cat will sneeze, as in the case of the following:

 - They get into something they shouldn’t have